 “China’s new domestic vaccine mandate could devastate future North Korea travel”

-China’s new domestic vaccine mandate could devastate future North Korea travel, was the headline from the respected NK News.
+China’s new domestic vaccine mandate could devastate future North Korea travel, was the headline from the respected NK News published on 18th of March, 2021.
 Although with it being behind a pay-wall, it means that most people have simply read the headline and made their conclusions from that.

 We have had many people reach out to us and post in our groups wanting clarity on the matter as most readers concluded that no tourist will ever travel to North Korea again.
 Now at face value this might look like the case, the reality though is somewhat different.